Ostend Manifesto: Historical context

 Located 90 mi off the coast of Florida, Cuba had been discussed as a subject for annexation in several presidential administrations.
 Presidents John Quincy Adams and Thomas Jefferson expressed great interest in Cuba, with Adams observing during his Secretary of State tenure that it had "become an object of transcendent importance to the commercial and political interests of our Union".
-He later described Cuba and Puerto Rico as "natural appendages to the North American continent"—the former's annexation was "indispensable to the continuance and integrity of the Union itself."
+He later described Cuba and Puerto Rico as "natural appendages to the North American continent"—the former's annexation was "indispensable to the continuance and integrity of the Union itself".
 As the Spanish Empire had lost much of its power, a no-transfer policy began with Jefferson whereby the U.S. respected Spanish sovereignty, considering the island's eventual absorption inevitable.
 The U.S. simply wanted to ensure that control did not pass to a stronger power such as Britain or France.

 Cuba was of special importance to Southern Democrats, who believed their economic and political interests would be best served by the admission of another slave state to the Union.
 The existence of slavery in Cuba, the island's plantation economy based on sugar, and its geographical location predisposed it to Southern influence; its admission would greatly strengthen the position of Southern slaveholders, whose economic position was under threat from abolitionists.
 Whereas immigration to Northern industrial centers had resulted in Northern control of the population-based House of Representatives, Southern politicians sought to maintain the balance of power in the Senate, where each state received equal representation.
 As slavery-free Western states were admitted, Southern politicians increasingly looked to Cuba as the next slave state.
-If Cuba were admitted to the Union as a single state, the island would have sent two senators and up to nine representatives to Washington.
+If Cuba were admitted to the Union as a single state, the island at the time would have sent two senators and up to nine representatives to Washington.